secretsoldship/secretsoldship.github.com/source/content/apps/online-check.md

 #### Can you make the menu bar icon green when online?

 No. Menu bar icons are intended to be mostly monotone, changing color only to indicate critical states.
-For example, the battery icon turns red or yellow when low but stays monochrome when full.
+For example, the battery icon turns red when low but stays monochrome when full.
+Showing green also isn't that useful as you can assume it's connected when not red, and having a constant green color there could be distracting.

 #### [More FAQs…](/apps/faq)